Let’s take a look at some of the best content collaboration platforms out in the market today!

 If your team already uses Jira and HipChat by Atlassian, Confluence can turn put to be a good add-on.

-Alfresco is an Enterprise Content Management Tool aimed to make your workflow smooth and streamlined.
-Its core offering, a Digital Business Platform lets IT develop modern solutions for efficient workflow.
+Alfresco is an Enterprise Document Management System aimed to make your workflow smooth and streamlined.
+Its core offering, a Digital Business Platform lets IT develop modern solutions for an efficient workflow.
 Alfresco provides all the necessary features for creating, editing and storing documents.

 M-Files aim to change the way the world access information.